-Girraween National Park in Southern Queensland has always been one of my favourite places to shoot.
-Its stunning landscapes and unique photo opportunities definitely make it worth the drive.
+Girraween National Park in Southern Queensland has always been one of Alex’s favourite places to shoot.
+Its stunning landscapes and unique photo opportunities definitely make it worth the drive from Brisbane.

 Considering the area’s remoteness, the stars up there were absolutely out of this world (excuse the pun); would highly recommend doing astrophotography out here.
 One of the landmarks of the park, and indeed the region is ‘balancing rock’, a huge granite rock balancing precariously on top of the pyramid.

-Warm clothes (it gets very cold and windy on the exposed pyramid), head torch, tend and camping gear,
+- Warm clothes (it gets very cold and windy on the exposed pyramid)

 How To Get There